-Organs can only be donated if a person dies in hospital, usually in intensive care where the blood can be kept circulating.
-However, tissue (such as bone, skin, heart valves, corneas and many others) can be donated up to 48 hours after a death, which does not necessarily occur in a hospital.
-Up to 50 people can benefit from tissue donated from just one person.
+Organs can only be donated if a person dies in hospital, usually in intensive care, where the blood can be kept circulating.
+However, tissue (such as bone, skin, heart valves, corneas and many others) can be donated up to 48 hours after a death, which does not necessarily need to have occurred in a hospital.
+Up to 50 people can benefit from tissue donated by just one person.

 You can also express your wishes by: